 Dedicated sales forces, inside sales teams, technical sales support teams and channel partners conduct our sales efforts for our two reportable segments, and are overseen by regional sales managers.
-Our sales executives are responsible for pursuing lead generation activities for new core customers.
-Our account executives nurture long-term relationships with our client base and cross sell our many complementary products and services.
+Our sales executives are

-Selling and marketing expenses for the year increased mainly due to higher commission expenses and a general increase in sales headcount and related salaries.
-This is in line with increased sales volume of long term service contracts on which commissions are paid as a percentage of total revenue.
+Selling and marketing expenses for the year increased mainly due to higher commission expenses and a general increase in sales headcount and related personnel costs.
+This was in line with increased sales volume of long term service contracts on which commissions are paid as a percentage of total revenue.